Baked Halibut Recipe

 If you’ve never tasted halibut before, you’re in for a real treat!
 This fish is perfect for those of you that might not be the biggest seafood fans.
 The taste is mild with a slight sweetness and the texture is firm, yet flaky and it has a heartier, more tender texture than other white fish options.
 Halibut is also super versatile!
 It’s mild flavor makes it a great option for all sorts of seasonings and marinades!

 Making this panko-crusted baked halibut couldn’t be easier!
-Here’s a quick rundown of the process, but for full instructions, reference the recipe card at the bottom of the post.
+Here’s a quick rundown of the process, but for full instructions, reference the recipe card above.

 Start this recipe with preheating the oven to 400ºF.
 Line a baking sheet with parchment paper or foil; set aside.
 Now, grab a shallow bowl and mix together the panko bread crumbs, parmesan cheese, fresh parsley, dill, chives and lemon zest.